isabella232/verify-directory-operator/README.md

 |spec.pods.env[]|A list of environment variables to be added to the pods.
 Further information can be found at [https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/]().| |No
 |spec.pods.serviceAccountName|The Kubernetes account which the pods will run as.|default|No

+Please note that if a modification of the LDAP schema is required, using LDAP modification operations, a PVC will also need to be specified for the proxy.
+In addition to this, the number of proxy replicas should be scaled back to 1 while the LDAP schema modifications take place.
+The number of proxy replicas can then be scaled back up again after the LDAP schema modifications have been completed.

 ### Creating a Service